Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives

-where $\B{\Sigma}_X$ is an estimate of the covariance matrix.
-We explore different GGM methods on $\B{X}$ to estimate $\hat{\B{\Theta}}$ and use $\hat{\B{\Theta}}^{-1}$ as an estimate of the covariance matrix.
-Then, after selecting the portfolio weights by solving~\eqref{portfolio}, we calculate the returns and risk on a held-out test set of data points.
-For more details on the setup, see~\citet{khare2015convex}. \\ We consider two cases.
+To be able to experiment with different methods with varying runtimes, we consider two cases.
 In the first case, we select the top 100 stocks with highest variance over time.
-Then, we use sparse GGM methods to estimate $\B{\Sigma}_X$ and select the optimal portfolio using 1000 training data points and 500 validation points.
-Then, we use 1000 test data points to calculate the returns and risk.
+As a baseline, we also consider estimating $\B\Sigma_X$ with the sample covariance of $\B{X}$ without using any sparse GGM method.
 The average results for 20 selections of train/validation/test data are reported in Table~\ref{table:real1} (the runtime for \ourmethod~is to MIP gap of $5\%$).
 Overall, we see that our method provides the highest return.
 In terms of risk, \texttt{GLASSO} has a lower risk compared to our method, and our method leads to lower risk compared to other methods.
 We note that \ourmethod~is more sparse than \texttt{GLASSO}.
-Compared to \texttt{CONCORD}, our method is more dense but has higher returns and lower risk.
+Compared to \texttt{CONCORD}, our method results in a sparser precision matrix, has higher returns and lower risk.
 Overall, our method is performing well both statistically and computationally.

 Next, we use all stocks in the dataset ($p=1452$) and repeat the same experiment.
 In this case, we show results from only our method and \texttt{GLASSO} reported in Table~\ref{table:real1}.
 (Other methods faced numerical issues).
 Overall, our method provides a considerably higher value of return, while providing better returns to risk ratio.
-This is while our solution is more sparse and our algorithm is faster, showing that our estimator is superior in terms of statistical and computational performance.
+This is while our solution is more sparse and our algorithm is faster, showing that our estimator works well in terms of statistical and computational performance.